open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-organization-for-an-organization-technical-identifier-reference">Get the organization for the organization technical identifier reference</a> and add 'funder' to its `.roles` array.
+[Get the organization for the organization technical identifier reference](operations.md#get-the-organization-for-an-organization-technical-identifier-reference) and add 'funder' to its `.roles` array.

 eForms allows financing and payer parties to differ per lot.
 However, while this may be permitted by law, we have found no evidence in practice.
 Please contact data@open-contracting.org if you have a use case.